pedrojunqueira/da-100/README.md

 	- one-to-many: Single or Bidirectional

 - Resolve many-to-many relationships
-	- Before relationships with a many-many cardinality became available, the relationship between two tables was defined in Power BI.
-	- A bridging table needed to be created as a work around (Before the July 2018 release)
+	- Before relationships with a many-many cardinality became available, the relationship between two tables was defined in Power BI by using a bridging table as a work around (Before the July 2018 release)
 	- With the July 2018 version of Power BI Desktop, you can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
 	- [Documentation reference](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-many-to-many-relationships)

 - Create quick measures
 	- There are 3 ways